ifsixwasninee/Py-Obfuscator/readme.md

 " -----------------------------------------------------------------------
 # How It Works
 The obfuscator employs a three-stage process:
-1. **Variable Renaming**: Uses AST parsing to identify and rename local variables and function names to random strings
+1. Variable Renaming: Uses AST parsing to identify and rename local variables and function names to random strings
-2. **String Encoding**: Converts all string literals to Base64-encoded values with runtime decoding
+2. String Encoding: Converts all string literals to Base64-encoded values with runtime decoding
-3. **Multi-layer Wrapping**: Wraps the entire obfuscated code in multiple layers of Base64 encoding
+3. Multi-layer Wrapping: Wraps the entire obfuscated code in multiple layers of Base64 encoding

     Original Code → AST Parsing → Variable Renaming → String Encoding → Multi-layer Base64 → Output
 " -----------------------------------------------------------------------
 # Limitations
-- **Complex Code**: May not handle all Python language features
+- Complex Code: May not handle all Python language features
-- **Debugging Difficulty**: Obfuscated code is extremely difficult to debug
+- Debugging Difficulty: Obfuscated code is extremely difficult to debug
-- **Reverse Engineering**: Determined attackers can still reverse engineer the code
+- Reverse Engineering: Determined attackers can still reverse engineer the code
-- **Dependencies**: Requires `astor` library which may not be available in all environments
+- Dependencies: Requires `astor` library which may not be available in all environments

         # Performance Considerations
         - Obfuscation time increases with the number of layers